deltachat/deltachat-pages/_posts/2023-05-20-fourth-security-audit.md

   garbage-collected (see [this debug assertion](https://github.com/chromium/chromium/blob/c9060dc81d2a40733b627a4f5215ff237a64c691/third_party/blink/renderer/modules/peerconnection/rtc_peer_connection.cc#L661)), so the counter is never decremented while the page is open.

-- There is no way for user code to get at "dropped" RTCPeerConnection objects but they are are also not garbage-collected.
+- There is no way for user code to get at "dropped" `RTCPeerConnection` objects but they are are also not garbage-collected.
   They are pretty much useless which is precisely the point.

-Special care still needed to be taken that neither navigation or iframe-constructions can create a new pool of RTCPeerConnections.
+Special care still needed to be taken that neither navigation or iframe-constructions can create a new pool of `RTCPeerConnections`.

-We'll skip on the details of that but it involved trying various Chromium variants and finding more surprises that needed modified mitigations or controls to prevent apps from getting a new RTCPeerConnection pool.
+We'll skip on the details of that but it involved trying various Chromium variants and finding more surprises that needed modified mitigations or controls to prevent apps from getting a new `RTCPeerConnection` pool.
 Note that FILL500 can cause delays of sometimes 3-5 seconds for starting web apps on old phones.
 It's not pretty but we consider our privacy promise more fundamental.
 Web and Chromium experts from various projects and groups could not improve on FILL500.

-If anyone has a better fix for preventing RTCPeerConnections, please come forward.
+If anyone has a better fix for preventing `RTCPeerConnections`, please come forward.
 This blog post like all older ones can be commented on in the Fediverse, see the bottom of the post.

 ## Disabling WebRTC worked in February on all platforms but ...

 FILL500 is used [on Android](https://github.com/deltachat/deltachat-android/blob/605008074ec122b196e65e86e7c6c9ae9789d068/res/raw/webxdc_wrapper.html#L63-L65) and [Electron-based Desktop](https://github.com/deltachat/deltachat-desktop/blob/4e40c4304b2e41ede7ec896f9ce28fd7552fbf1f/static/webxdc-preload.js#L91-L104) For webkit/iOS (used by Safari), DISABLE-WEBRTC mitigations [work differently](https://github.com/deltachat/deltachat-ios/blob/59ce95cf7e02e3c4799aea2ca1bfed1087506928/deltachat-ios/Controller/WebxdcViewController.swift#L135-L144).
-For Webkit, the `RTCPeerConnection` object is removed from JavaScript namespaces such that web apps can not instantiate RTCPeerConnections at all.
+For Webkit, the `RTCPeerConnection` object is removed from JavaScript namespaces such that web apps can not instantiate `RTCPeerConnections` at all.
 The mitigation consisted in a just a few lines of code when creating the web view.
 Beginning February 2023 Delta Chat apps on all platforms were released containing the various DISABLE-WEBRTC mitigations.